pedrogpo/pedrogpo/README.md

 ## About me

 Hello, my name is Pedro Guilherme and I'm a FullStack Developer with extensive experience in JavaScript/TypeScript, ReactJS/NextJS, and interface design using Figma.
-I also have vast experience in software development using languages such as C++ and Java Native Interface (JNI).
-I'm learning Golang by the way :)
+I also have vast experience in software development using tech's such as C++, OpenGL/DirectX Api's,  Java Native Interface (JNI) etc. I'm learning Golang by the way :)

 I am a dedicated professional, passionate about technology, and always looking to update and improve my skills.
 I love working in teams and am always open to new opportunities and challenges.